British African-Caribbean people: Musical impact

 As Jamaican ska gave way to the slower styles of rocksteady and the more politicised reggae, British African-Caribbean people followed suit.
 Sound systems to rival those in Jamaica sprung up throughout communities, and "Blues parties" – parties in private houses, where one paid at the door – became an institution.
 The arrival of Bob Marley to London in 1971 helped spawn a Black British music industry based on reggae.
 His association with the Rastafarian movement influenced waves of young people, reared in Britain, to discover their Caribbean roots.
 British Barbadian Dennis Bovell became Britain's prominent reggae band leader and producer, working with many international reggae stars, and introducing a reggae flavour to the British pop charts with non-reggae acts such as: Dexys Midnight Runners and Bananarama.
 Bovell also worked extensively with London-based dub poet Linton Kwesi Johnson.

 British music with reggae roots prospered in the 1980s and early-1990s.
 British African-Caribbean artists Musical Youth, Aswad, Maxi Priest and Eddy Grant had major commercial successes, and the multicultural band UB40 helped promote reggae to an international audience.
 Birmingham-based Steel Pulse became one of the world's foremost exponents of roots reggae and accompanying black consciousness, their 1978 debut album Handsworth Revolution becoming a seminal release.

 British African-Caribbean music had been generally synonymous with Caribbean styles until the 1990s, although some artists had been drawing on British and American musical forms for several decades.
 In the 1970s and 1980s, British African-Caribbean artists such as Hot Chocolate and Imagination became leaders of the British disco, soul and R&B scenes.
 By the mid-1980s, British African-Caribbean people were also incorporating American hip-hop and House styles, becoming leading figures in Britain's developing dance music culture.
 This led to an explosion of musical forms.
 British artists created musical hybrids combining many elements including European techno, Jamaican dancehall, dub, breakbeats and contemporary American R&B. These unique blends began to gain international acclaim through the success of Soul II Soul and the multi-racial Massive Attack.

 British African-Caribbean people were at the leading edge of the jungle and drum and bass movements of the 1990s.
 Although the fast-tempo drums and loud intricate bass lines sounded fresh, Caribbean roots could still be detected.
-Two successful exponents of these new styles were DJs Goldie and Roni Size, both of Jamaican heritage.
-Later, British African-Caribbean musicians and DJs were at the forefront of the UK garage and Grime scenes.
+Pioneers in the electronic dance music scene of the early 90s include producers 4 hero, Goldie and Roni Size, all of whom are of Jamaican heritage.
+British African-Caribbean musicians and DJs were at the forefront of the UK garage and Grime scenes.